berick/SIP2Mediator/README.md

 * Move SIP configuration into the Evergreen database
 * Reduce SIP message layer abstraction to ease customization.
 * Back-end SIP API which survives front-end changes.
+* Option to suppress SIP fields in response for patron privacy.
 * BONUS: In scenarios where sip2-mediator may be run alongside SIP clients, SIP traffic to/from EG traffic may be encrypted by HTTPS.
 * BONUS: SIP actions may be performed via direct HTTPS, bypassing